-Applicants who wish to apply for both the Bachelor of Fine Arts (Theatre), and the Bachelor of Fine Arts (Acting), must submit a separate application for each course.
-You will also be required to attend separate auditions.
+Please note, applicants who wish to apply for both the Bachelor of Fine Arts (Theatre), and the Bachelor of Fine Arts (Acting), must submit a separate application for each course.
+You will also be required to audition for both courses.

 Successful applicants will not be able to transfer between courses.

-- Applicants must prepare four memorised contrasting monologues: two classical and two contemporary.
-Each piece must be approximately 2- 3 minutes in length.
+Applicants must prepare three memorised contrasting monologues with each piece being approximately 2- 3 minutes in length.